v659/jekyll_theme-new-v659/README.md

 # Neon-X

-A Jekyll theme using 2 neon text colours(blue and pink), and can be usable by anyone!!
+Neon-X is a custom orange-blue Jekyll theme with neon-ish colours

 **Use**